Breaks & rest periods policy template

 Recording breaks

-How to record breaks in timesheets or systems.
+How breaks are captured in timesheets or clock-in systems.

 Manager responsibilities